-As bad as earwigs look, many people wonder whether they are actually garden pests.
+As bad as earwigs look, many people wonder whether they are garden pests.
 While earwigs (Forficula auricularia) do feed on tender shoots and can occasionally make a holey mess of leaves and even flowers, the amount of damage they cause shouldn’t present a major problem in most gardens.

 What Are Earwigs?

 Why Are Earwigs in the Garden?

-Earwigs like damp, sheltered places, like mulched garden beds or areas under potted plants.
+Earwigs like damp, sheltered places, including mulched garden beds or areas under potted plants.
 These conditions, along with a supply of food, will tempt earwigs into your garden.
 However, since they are considered beneficial insects, they are only treated as pests when their damage becomes excessive.

 Earwigs commonly eat plant debris they find on a garden floor and under containers.
 They also feed on a wide range of garden plants and seem to be especially fond of herbs and corn tassels as well as dahlias, marigolds, roses, and zinnias.
-They can also be a pest of fruits like berries, apricots, and peaches.
+They can also be a pest of fruits such as berries, apricots, and peaches.
 Unfortunately, if none of their favorites are available, earwigs may feed on whatever plants they can find.